Rooitier/tenseandslow/README.md

 Jupyter notebooks are executable with a complete conda library.
-Some dependencies for esoteric packages may be require a conda or pip install.
+Some dependencies for esoteric packages may require a conda or pip install.

             ,